hmthien050209/simd-research-presentation-vi/slides.md

 # Notes

-- The code repository is at https://github.com/hmthien050209/simd-research (with the older `std::vector` based version located on branch `avx512_vec`)
+- The code repository is at https://github.com/hmthien050209/simd-research (with the older `std::vector<char>`-based version located on branch `avx512_vec`)
 - For our operation, we don't need to care about number signedness, because our points are positive
 - There are also `__m128d`, `__m256d`, and `__m512d`, which are double-precision floating point data types.
 For now,